toni-moreno/domainhealth-ng/README.md

 The main goal of this fork is to add graphite as backend to store metric data and analize them.

 This project will focus efforts on collecting and selecting  metrics from any weblogic server better than store or render.
+So we are removed the graphical frontend contained in the original project.

 Collected Metrics
 -----------------